cdascenzo/salesforce_angular_internationalization/README.md

 * Multi-Currency is enabled in the salesforce org
 * Salesforce translation workbench was leveraged for providing language translations (mex-spanish, french)

+## Trial Org
+* You can spin up a trial org here: https://pacific-inlet-1581.herokuapp.com/
+* It's the old signup sheet - the org will still spin up off it

 ## Installation instructions

 * This repo contains an unmanaged package that was exported using workbench.
 Download the project as a zip and import it into salesforce using https://workbench.developerforce.com or the Force.com IDE.
 The below directions are for using workbench.